AutoAnimeMV-Teams/AutoAnimeMv/README_en.md

   **AutoAnimeMV is an ultra-lightweight and fast-deployment tool for automatic identification, renaming, and collation of anime series.
 It can be used in conjunction with QBittorrent to achieve automatic downloading of anime series and automated file collation.**

   **English | [简体中文](./README.md)**

+  !
+En-README.md Maybe the version is older because of the author's lack of energy

 [![ GitHub 许可证](https://img.shields.io/github/license/Abcuders/AutoAnimeMv)](https://github.com/Abcuders/AutoCartoonMv/LICENSE) [![GitHub release](https://img.shields.io/github/v/release/Abcuders/AutoAnimeMv)](https://github.com/Abcuders/AutoAnimeMv/releases/) [![telegram](https://img.shields.io/badge/telegram-AutoAnimeMv-blue?style=flat&logo=telegram)](https://t.me/AutoAnimeMv)
 </div>